-Intragovernmental Payment and Collection (IPAC) System
+Intragovernmental Payment and Collection System (IPAC)

-- .10 IPAC is the primary method most federal entities use to electronically bill and/or pay for services and supplies within the U.S. government.
-IPAC is used to communicate to Treasury and the trading partner agency that the online billing and/or payment for services and supplies has occurred.
+- .13 IPAC is the primary method most federal entities use to bill and pay for services and supplies within the U.S. government electronically.
+IPAC is used to communicate to Treasury and the trading partner that the online billing or payment for services and supplies has occurred.
 IPAC, however, is not intended to be a control over the intragovernmental transactions (reciprocal accounts).
-IPAC was not designed as an accounting system and does not require trading partners to record transactions at the same time or in the same amounts.
-In addition, unreconciled IPAC differences could affect the existence and completeness of intragovernmental activity and balances. - .11 A federal entity initiates an IPAC transaction either as a collection or a payment.
+IPAC does not require trading partners to record transactions at the same time or in the same amounts.
+In addition, unreconciled IPAC differences could affect the existence and completeness of intragovernmental activity and balances. - .14 A federal entity initiates an IPAC transaction either as a collection or a payment.
 An IPAC customer entity receives an IPAC transaction either as a payment or a collection.
 Entities should establish procedures to reconcile intragovernmental transactions recorded in IPAC with their subsidiary ledger records. - As with non-intragovernmental collections and payments, federal entities should record increases and decreases to their Fund Balance with Treasury (FBWT) accounts for IPAC collections and payments, respectively.
 IPAC information is reported to Treasury's Central Accounting Reporting System (CARS), which provides FBWT account statements and other reports to federal entities.
-Regular reconciliation of entity FBWT records with Treasury records is a key control; additional guidance for auditing FBWT is provided in FAM 921. - .13 The auditor should also design audit procedures to understand whether the entity uses other methods (e.g., electronic funds transfer, check, standard forms used to transfer funds between appropriations, credit cards, etc.) in addition to the IPAC system to process intragovernmental activity and balances.
-The auditor should determine whether these systems affect the accuracy of intragovernmental activity and balances.
-(See audit procedures below and FAM 902 C.)
+Regular reconciliation of entity FBWT records with Treasury records is a control activity related to maintaining the accuracy and reliability of entity FBWT records; additional guidance for auditing FBWT is provided in FAM 921.